Who Are the Parties in a Power of Attorney?

-A Power of Attorney can be incredibly powerful instrument, so it is essential that you fully understand the legal rights you are giving to someone else.
+A Power of Attorney can be an incredibly powerful instrument, so it’s essential you fully understand the legal rights you’re giving to someone else.
 You also need to know exactly who will be involved in a Power of Attorney.

 Let’s look at the various parties and what their roles are.

 The principal.
 The principal is the creator of the Power of Attorney.
-The idea is that he or she can delegate authority to another person who then acts on the principal’s behalf.
-Establishing a Power of Attorney can be especially helpful in the event the principal is incapacitated or incapable of doing something.
+He or she delegates authority to another person who then acts on their behalf.
+Why would someone want to do this?

 Other Parties in a Power of Attorney

-Besides the principal and the agent, there may be other people or parties involved with the document, particularly in the creation of it.
+Besides the principal and the agent, there may be other parties involved with the document, particularly in the creation of it.

 Third party.
 A third party is often referred to as the person or institution the agent deals with on behalf of the principal.
 A third party could be a bank, broker, property buyer, insurance agent, or anyone the principal grants the agent power to deal with.
 As long as the Power of Attorney is valid, a third party generally must honor the document.

 Attorney.
-Since a Power of Attorney grants another person so much power, an experienced attorney should be the one to draft it to ensure that it explicitly meets all of your needs.
+Since a Power of Attorney grants another person so much power, an experienced attorney should be the one to draft it.
+This way, you can ensure it meets all of your needs.
 Along with a Power of Attorney, a qualified attorney will also be able to assist you with other important documents to include in your estate plan.